s3rius/feedEm/README.md

 ### F2-3: Free advertisement.
 If your food is good enough, new customers will found you.
 More likes you get, more people will know about your food.

+## BG-3: Easily control FeedEm service.

+### F3-1: Get the summary of the system.

+As an administrator you want to know what's going on in your system.
+You can view various data in the administrator's panel or get the summary of it.

+### F3-2: View information about orders.

+As an administrator you want to view all orders in the system and their status.
+You can monitor them in the administrator's panel.

+### F3-3: Add or remove sellers.

+As administrator you want to add or remove sellers (add new ones; delete ones that working poorly).
+You can add or delete them in the administrator's panel.

+# Components and their links

+## Models (M in MVC model)

+* smth

+## Views (V in MVC model)

+* smth

+## Controllers (C in MVC model)

+* smth

+## Links

+* smth